vacp2p/rfc/content/docs/rfcs/35/README.md

 in order to achieve confidentiality, authenticity, and integrity as well as some form of identity-hiding on communicating parties.

-Specifically, it describes how encryption keys can be exchanged using [Noise protocol](http://www.noiseprotocol.org/noise.html) to allow authenticated encryption/decryption in [10/WAKU2](/spec/10) with [14/WAKU-MESSAGE version 2](/spec/14/#version2).
+Specifically, it describes how encryption keys can be exchanged using the [Noise protocol Framework](http://www.noiseprotocol.org/noise.html) to allow authenticated encryption/decryption in [10/WAKU2](/spec/10) with [14/WAKU-MESSAGE version 2](/spec/14/#version2).
 This ultimately allows Waku2 users to instantiate end-to-end encrypted communication channels.